sliscak/ideas/list.md

     <wolf --> [grau]>.
 45. Use a overfited transformer to compress enwik9 to maybe win the hutter prize.
       Overfit a transformer model on the enwiki9 [dataset]
+46. AI image/video upscaling with a transformer model?